awez/amirrajan.github.com/a-dark-room/index.md

 **Jun 29, 2013: Picking the Development Environment**

 Starting off, I knew I didn't want to write an app in Objective C and XCode again.
 During my time off, I had already built apps using Objective C, Interface Builder, and XCode.
-I wanted the experience in building an app using the "recommended" development environment...
+I _wanted_ the experience in building an app using the "recommended" development environment...
 It was just not fun.
 I've spent too much time with bloated IDE's and visual designers.
 I didn't want to experience that again.

-My first few lines of A Dark Room code were still in Objective C and XCode.
+My first few lines of A Dark Room code were still in Objective C via XCode.
 After a day of coding, I got fed up with the environment.
 I had a copy of RubyMotion sitting on my virtual shelf.
 I put aside my fears of "using something that isn't supported by Apple", dusted it off, and started building the app in RubyMotion instead.

 I coded for 12 hours straight on the game.
-I haven't had this feeling in a very long time.
-Losing track of time like that.
+I haven't had this feeling in a very long time... losing track of time like that.

 **Jul 7, 2013: A Week Later.
 First Playtest by a Non-Gamer**